sandstorm-io/sandstorm/docs/developing/publishing-apps.md

 ## Add required metadata

 Your app's manifest, or package definition file, (`sandstorm-pkgdef.capnp`) contains all of the metadata to list it in the app store, including descriptions, screenshots, categories, and more.
 You can look at [Etherpad's manifest](https://github.com/kentonv/etherpad-lite/blob/sandstorm/sandstorm-pkgdef.capnp) for an example of how the data is formatted, and the most current version of the file which defines acceptable fields and values for package definition files can be found [here](https://github.com/sandstorm-io/sandstorm/blob/master/src/sandstorm/package.capnp).
+You can see Etherpad's app store listing [here](https://apps.sandstorm.io/app/h37dm17aa89yrd8zuqpdn36p6zntumtv08fjpu8a8zrte7q1cn60).

 ### Metadata guide